-where $C>0$ is some constant independent of $\items,\pullnumber$, and $\timehorizon.$ \end{theorem} \begin{remark} The order of the lower bound in Theorem \ref{theorem_lower_bound_regret} coincides with the lower bound on the expected regret derived by \cite{chen2018note} for the DAS problem under the MNL model with capacity constraints.
-In particular, the preselection size $\pullnumber$ does not affect the order at least if it is smaller than $\items/4.$ Although the lower bounds are theoretically of the same order, it is not directly possible to use the lower bound results of \cite{agrawal2016near} or \cite{chen2018note}, as in both proofs the probability of the no-choice option is assumed to be strictly positive, and the revenues are all equal one.
+holds for any $\skill \in \paramspace$ and any $\gamma \in(0,\infty),$ where $C>0$ is some constant independent of $\items,\pullnumber$, and $\timehorizon.$ \end{theorem} \begin{remark} The order of the lower bound in Theorem \ref{theorem_lower_bound_regret} coincides with the lower bound on the expected regret derived by \citet{chen2018note} for the DAS problem under the MNL model with capacity constraints.
+In particular, the preselection size $\pullnumber$ does not affect the order, at least if it is smaller than $\items/4.$ Although the lower bounds are theoretically of the same order, it is not directly possible to use the lower bound results of \citet{agrawal2016near} or \citet{chen2018note}, as in both proofs the probability of the no-choice option is assumed to be strictly positive, and the revenues all equal 1.
+Moreover, the results for the stochastic click model are quite different from ours (cf.\ Theorem 2 by \citet{lattimore2018toprank}), as there the size of the subset $\pullnumber$ is present in the lower bound.
 Therefore, we provide a proof in the supplementary material (Section \ref{sec:lower_bounds_proofs}). \end{remark}